The 3D Euler equations with inflow, outflow and vorticity boundary conditions: Introduction

 \subsection{Possible boundary conditions}

-We will argue somewhat heuristically, not attempting to be rigorous, leaving rigor to our proof of well-posedness of the boundary conditions we develop.
+Being motivational, we will argue somewhat heuristically.
 Some of what we observe will echo observations in \cite{OligerSundstrom1978}---in particular, the comments on an ``open boundary'' in Section 2 of \cite{OligerSundstrom1978} on the linearized compressible Euler equations and in Section 3 of \cite{OligerSundstrom1978} on the linearized incompressible Euler equations.

 By taking the divergence of \cref{e:EOnly}$_1$, the pressure can be recovered from the velocity field by

 But also, starting from the Gromeka-Lamb form of the Euler equations, one can easily show (see \cref{P:omegaOnGammaPlus}) that any $(\uu, p)$ that satisfies \cref{e:EOnly} must satisfy, on $\Gamma$, the identity,